Tesla’s Generic Competitive Strategy & Growth Strategies

 Tesla’s Intensive Growth Strategies

 Market Penetration (Primary Strategy).
 Tesla uses market penetration as its current primary intensive growth strategy.
 According to Igor Ansoff’s matrix, this intensive strategy enables business growth by increasing sales revenues in current markets.
 For example, with aggressive marketing, the company aims to rollout and sell more of its electric cars in the United States.
 In this way, the corporation maximizes its revenues from the markets where it currently operates.
-This intensive growth strategy relates to Tesla’s generic strategy by developing competitive advantage through a bigger market share.
+This intensive growth strategy relates to Tesla’s generic competitive strategy by developing competitive advantage through a bigger market share.
 A strategic objective based on this intensive strategy is to grow sales revenues using an aggressive marketing strategy and an enhanced version of Tesla’s marketing mix (4P).

 Product Development (Secondary Strategy).
 Product development is Tesla’s secondary intensive growth strategy.
 In this intensive strategy, the company grows by developing new products that generate new sales.
 The company applies this strategy by developing new products with advanced technologies for minimal environmental impact.
 For example, the company offers solar panels, and developed the Tesla Roadster, which was the world’s first fully electric sports car.
 This intensive strategy supports differentiation as Tesla’s generic competitive strategy by focusing on unique high-technology automobiles and related products that attract target customers.
 A strategic objective for this intensive growth strategy is to maintain major investments in research and development (R&D).